-Executive KMP have a significant portion of their remuneration linked to performance and at risk, with the Board able to risk adjust remuneration if required.
-There is a strong alignment to LTI for Executive KMP, as Perpetual believes in meaningful equity ownership for this key group.
+adjust remuneration if required.
+There is a strong alignment to long-term incentives for Executive KMP, as Perpetual believes in meaningful equity ownership for this key group.

 Total remuneration continues to be determined using a range of factors including Perpetual's market peers.
 The table below shows the average on-target remuneration mix for Perpetual Executive KMP as at 30 June 2023.